sayangsep/Beatrice-Finemapping/README.md

  Download the github repo (https://github.com/sayangsep/Beatrice-Finemapping.git) to your local machine and goto that folder.
  ### Run BEATRICE Using Singularity Container

 Running BEATRICE requires three things, a 'space' separated file storing the z-scores, a 'space' separated file storing the LD matrix, and number of subjects used to run the GWAS.
-As an example, we have proved a file containing [the zcores](example_data/Simulation_data0.z) and [the LD matrix](example_data/Simulation_data0.ld).
+As an example, we have provided a file containing [the zcores](example_data/Simulation_data0.z) and [the LD matrix](example_data/Simulation_data0.ld).
 The zscores file should contain two columns; the first column is the name of the variants, and the second column is the z-scores.

  Once the files are in the above-mentioned format you can run BEATRIC using singularity by taking the following steps:
   - Goto the folder where the github repo is downloaded.